awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-cloudfront-trigger-events.md

 The function doesn't execute in the following cases:

 + When the origin returns an HTTP status code of 400 or higher

++ When a custom error page is returned

 + When the response is generated from a function that was triggered by a viewer request event